The best cities and towns for: art, art festivals, vegan dining options, art and gift shops, and nature in the U.S.

 The ones we’d skip if we could do it over again:

-Arkansas Craft Fair (although Bentonville and Fayetteville are cute for one night), Kansas City Plaza Art Fair (the fountains in this city are pretty and, I realize how silly and white this sounds, but: the Whole Foods is outstanding – otherwise, I’d skip it), Louisville Art Festival (argh I don’t even know what to say about this one).
+Arkansas Craft Fair (although Bentonville and Fayetteville are cute for one night), Kansas City Plaza Art Fair (the fountains in this city are pretty and, I realize how silly and privileged this sounds, but: the Whole Foods is outstanding – otherwise, I’d skip it), Louisville Art Festival (argh I don’t even know what to say about this one – so disappointing).

 The ones that you’d expect to see on this list: